Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups: Proof of the Main Theorem C

 \section{Proof of the Main Theorem C}

-In Section~\ref{SectionReduction} we shall reduce Theorem~C to its special case Theorem~I; for the statements of Theorems C and I we refer the reader to the Introduction of this series \Intro, or to the early passages of this Part~IV .
+In Section~\ref{SectionReduction} we shall reduce Theorem~C to its special case Theorem~I. The statements of Theorems C and I are found the Introduction of this series \Intro; stronger versions are found at the beginning of this Part~IV.
 Section~\ref{SectionConstructingConjugator} contains the construction of conjugators needed for application to ping-pong arguments.
 Section~\ref{SectionProofUnivAttr} contains the argument used to drive down the nonattracting subgroup system of an attracting lamination pair, by applying ping-pong.
 Section~\ref{SectionLooking} contains the argument used to drive up the relative free factor support of an attracting lamination pair, again by applying ping-pong, and also puts the pieces together to prove Theorem~I. Section~\ref{SectionRelGeomIrr} contains the general statement and the proof of Theorem~J, the absolute case of which was stated in the Introduction of this series \Intro.